SHAMMA6/Simple-ELearning-Management-System/README.md

-Take UR Certicat from Here! ^-^ But U Have to Pass The quiz First.
+Take UR Certificat from Here! ^-^ But U Have to Pass The quiz First.